 Your driving licence number

-Your national insurance number
+Your National Insurance number

-Your postcode as shown on your licence.
+The postcode on your driving licence.

 What is my driving licence number?